 Plus, the only way normal people like you and us could ever get to the southernmost continent is on a cruise.
 It’s literally the only continent on the planet that you can only reach by boat (unless you’re a millionaire and charter a plane, or are a skilled scientist on a mission).

-Of all major cruise lines in the world, only two effectively offer Antarctica cruises: Silversea and Princess.
+Of all major cruise lines in the world, only three effectively offer Antarctica cruises: Silversea, Princess and Hurtigruten.
 We’re highlighting them here because they’re the most well-known companies.
 And if you’re looking for the best Antarctica cruise on a larger ship, chances are you’ll find it with them.

 As can be expected, the most popular and best Antarctica cruises take place from late-November through late-February—the summer months in the Southern Hemisphere.